Péter Magyar: Leaving Fidesz

-In the following weeks, Magyar conducted a number of interviews with Hungary's most-read news organizations, including Partizán, Telex.hu, and 444.hu, in which he extensively criticized the government, particularly Minister of the Prime Minister's Cabinet Office Antal Rogán.
+In the following weeks, Magyar conducted a number of interviews with Hungary's most popular news organizations, including Partizán, Telex, and 444, in which he extensively criticized the government, particularly Minister of the Prime Minister's Cabinet Office Antal Rogán.
 He claimed that during his tenure as the head of the national student loan provider, he had been forced to favor those close to Orbán in public invitations to tender and pressured on aspects of his divorce.
-His first interview, in which he claimed that "a few families own half the country," had been viewed more than two million times as of March 2024.
+His first interview, in which he said that "a few families own half the country", had been viewed more than two million times as of March 2024.